pret/pokered/README.md

 * ausma - Showdown Mod assistance
 * Paulluxx - Showdown Mod assistance
 * DuoM2 - Showdown Mod assistance
-* Albatross - Much of the new sprites used in the hack (Electivire, Magmortar, Rhyperior, Tangrowth, Glaceon, Sylveon...)
+* Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
 * Frrf - Assisting with the development of the Pikachu / Eevee Mode, debugging
 * dannye33 - Assisting with crysaudio implementation
 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.